raunaktuladhar/CSIT-Lab-Works/README.md

 ### [CSIT Labs](https://github.com/csitlabs)
 ### [Bimochan Poudel](https://github.com/eb1mo)
 Bimochan Poudel is my collegue.
 He had contributed a lot in lab works.
-Please do check his github.
+Both of the above link is his github account so please do check out.

 ### [Suyash Shrestha](https://github.com/sthsuyash)
 Suyash Shrestha is my senior.
 His github account has also contributed to us so please do check out his github as well